aisingapore/Novella/README.md

 ## Use cases

 The approach shared here can be used by anyone who wishes to extend their web/app search engine functionality through providing additional and insightful item recommendations on top of their search results.
-The recommender system can be triggered by the entering of the search term, and the list of items can be displayed alongside the search results.
+The recommender system can be triggered when the search term is entered, and the list of items can be displayed alongside the search results.

 Recommender systems play a different role from search engines in that they are designed to uncover items that are less explicit matches, but could be novel or pleasant discoveries for the user, thereby exposing them to more varied choices that still retain relevance and interest.
 ![recsearch.png](recsearch.png)